 Teach About Context Clues

 It is impossible to preteach all the new words an ELL will encounter as he/she is reading.
 Start teaching students how to use clues that are in sentences and books to help them learn new words.
-Simply making students aware that context clues exist, and then pointing them out as you are reading, is a powerful strategy.
+Simply making students aware that context clues exist, and then pointing them out as you are reading, is a powerful strategy to teach vocabulary to ELLs.

 I also came up with sets of task cards with simple sentences for students to practice using context clues.